 Several solid-performing solar device chargers have appeared on the market recently.
 And now the folks at Wenger (the legendary swiss army knife maker) have joined the action with a foldable, all-in-one solar charger and battery pack.

-A small, portable solar charger can be incredibly handy to keep your phone or other mobile devices powered up when there isn’t an outlet handy.
+A small, portable solar device charger can be incredibly handy to keep your phone or other mobile electronics powered up when there isn’t an outlet handy.
 For camping, travel, or emergency use, the Solar JOOS Orange and Solio’s Classic2 are a pair of our favorites.

 Most household solar energy systems have traditionally used a central inverter within the home to convert DC power from the photovoltaic panels into usable AC current.
-But that trend is changing as individual “micro-inverters” on each solar panel become more common.
+But that trend is changing as individual solar micro inverters on each PV panel become more common.

 Virtu solar tubes utilize a hybrid design that incorporates both PV cells for solar energy, and solar thermal conduction for heating.
 Best of all, the hybrid arrangement helps both components work better than standalone systems, proving the old adage that the whole really can be greater than the sum of its parts.